axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ### Header and footer
 The header and footer are defined in the `/docusaurus.config.js` file.

-## Deployments
-Ronin documentation is deployed in three environments: preview, staging, and production.
-Deployments are done using [Vercel](https://vercel.com/).

-### Preview deployments
-Preview deployments allow you to preview changes in a live deployment without merging those changes to the production branch.

-Every time you open a new PR or make new commits to an open PR, it's automatically deployed to a unique preview URL, which is displayed on the PR's page in GitHub.
-People you share this URL with can give feedback on the changes via comments.

-### Staging deployments
-The staging environment is used internally by Ronin team and is out of scope of documentation contributions.

-### Production deployments
-When a PR is merged to the repository's main branch, it's automatically deployed to production and the status is deployed on the PR's page in GitHub.
-It can take a few minutes for your changes to be visible on the production site.
-After a PR is closed, the working branch is deleted.

 ## Content model
 This content model explains the goals of each type of content we create within Ronin documentation, and what to include when writing or updating a page.
 We use these types across all documentation sets to provide a consistent user experience, and only publish content that follows the model.